gnuchanos/GnuChanGUI/README.md

 ```

 ```
+"""
+this lgpl3+ 4.61.0.206 Unreleased version
+fun it's a serious goal of the project. if we're not having fun while making stuff, when something's not right!
+"""

 # Don't do like this from lib import * for gnchangui
 from GnuChanGUI import GnuChanGUI, os, Thread from GnuChanGUI import GnuChanOSColor, GColors, Themecolors